 Teacher supervision begins at 8:00am and students should not arrive before this time.
-Teacher supervision in the afternoon at the Western Carpark is from 3:20pm to 3:45pm and students remaining after this time are sent to the LIC (library).
-As a courtesy to parents and students, the LIC (library) remains open and supervised until 4:45pm as a resource for Middle and Senior School students wishing to study after school.
+Teacher supervision in the afternoon at the Western Carpark is from 3:20pm to 3:45pm and students remaining after this time are sent to classroom M4.
+As a courtesy to parents and students, the classroom M4 remains open and supervised until 4:30pm as a resource for Middle and Senior School students wishing to study after school.